Understanding the Importance of PTSD Treatment and Support

 There are many disturbing symptoms of PTSD that often interfere with everyday life.
 Such symptoms are grouped into three basic types:

 Post-traumatic stress disorder symptoms are not constant.
 Symptoms may fade into the background for a period of time but recur under stress, particularly when a reminder of the traumatic event is experienced.
-A sensory trigger -- a noise, a scent, a visual cue, an unexpected touch -- may precipitate serious symptoms.
+A sensory trigger — a noise, a scent, a visual cue, an unexpected touch — may precipitate serious symptoms, making PTSD treatment and support essential for managing these sudden responses.

 There are two approaches to treating PTSD and they are frequently used in combination: